 - 3300 Principles of Management.
 Basic functions of management: planning, organizing, leading, controlling.
 Managerial roles, skills, and ethical responsibilities.
-B - 3301 Organizational Behavior and Theory.
+B - 3310 Organizational Behavior.
 Examines management of the complex relationships within an organization.
-Concepts of organizational theory are discussed.
+Focuses on managerial and employee attitudes and behavior.
 F - 3320 Project Management.
 Explores the dimensions and elements of project management; concepts, methodologies, strategies, and structures.
 Attention will be given to cost controls, teamwork, and quality management.
 Students may focus on general business project management or information technology.
 PRE: IST 2300.
 S - 4306 Human Resource Management.
 Focuses on the strategic role of human resources management in an organization.
 Specific attention is given to recruitment, selection, training, development, and compensation of employees from a managerial viewpoint.
 PRE: junior or senior standing.
+B - 4320 Leadership.
+Examines values-based leadership principles.
 B